The Ultimate DevOps Tools Ecosystem Tutorial - Part 2: Planning

 The variety of tools for DevOps keeps growing, as “shifting left” and “going agile” are becoming more widely adopted work processes.
 To assist in organizing and choosing the right tools for the right needs, we started a series covering the top tools and their pros and cons.
 The tools are divided into the five stages of the work cycle: Plan, Develop, Test, Release and Operate.

 This is part 2 of this series, and it will cover the “Plan” stage.
-Part 1 was an introduction to the work cycle, part 3 is about the "Develop" stage, part 4 is about the "Test" stage and part 5 is about the "Release" stage.
+Part 1 was an introduction to the work cycle, part 3 is about the "Develop" stage, part 4 is about the "Test" stage, part 5 is about the "Release" stage and part 6 is about the "Operate" stage.

 Planning is the initial stage, and it covers the first steps of project management.
 The project and product ideas are presented and analyzed, in groups, alone or on whiteboards.
 The developer, team and organization decide what they want and how they want it, and assign tasks to developers, QA engineers, product managers, etc. This stage requires lots of analysis of problems and solutions, collaboration between team members and the ability to capture and track all that is being planned.